-If the Sector Count Register contains a zero value when the host issues the command, READ MULTIPLE and WRITE MULTIPLE commands are disabled.
-Any unsupported block count in the register causes an aborted command error, and disables READ MULTIPLE and WRITE MULTIPLE commands.
+Setting the Sector Count Register to a zero value when the host issues the command DISABLES READ MULTIPLE and WRITE MULTIPLE commands.
 After the command is executed, the controller clears BSY.
 At power on, or after a software or hardware reset, the default mode is READ MULTIPLE and WRITE MULTIPLE commands are disabled.